willnguyen1312/senior-test-message-media/README.md

 ### Important Note

-Please open on chrome desktop since other browser vendors doesn not support webp file provided by GIPHY api
+Please open on chrome desktop since other browser vendors does not support webp file provided by GIPHY api